erikeldridge/erikeldridge.github.com/_posts/2017-12-02-why-we-make-things-and-why-it-matters-by-peter-korn.markdown

 - book
 layout: post
 ---
-These are my notes, organized by page, as read through Peter Korn's book _Why We Make Things and Why It Matters_.
+These are my notes as read through Peter Korn's book _Why We Make Things and Why It Matters_.

+## Summary

+* In trying to fit Korn's descriptions of the pleasures of craftwork to my own experiences with software development, I'm reminded of The Pragmatic Programmer
+* Korn is to craft and furniture making what Wendell Berry is to community and farming

+## By page

 53